Tropical methods for building real space sextics with totally real tritangent planes: Local lifting multiplicities for tropical 4-valent tritangents

 \section{Local lifting multiplicities for tropical 4-valent tritangents}

 In this section, we focus our attention on $4$-valent tritangent curves.
 This situation was not encountered in~\cite{CM20, LM17}.
-The bottom row of~\autoref{fig:classificationLocalTangencies} shows all the possible local tangencies that can be encountered for such $\Lambda$'s.
+The bottom row of~\autoref{fig:classificationLocalTangencies} shows all the possible local tangencies that we can have for such $\Lambda$'s.
 In what follows, we determine their lifting multiplicities.
 The chosen notation manifests the similarities with the corresponding trivalent cases.
 The lifting multiplicities of (1a'), (2a') and (3c') agree with those of types (1a), (2a) and (3c), respectively.
 Their values are $0$, $1$ and $2$, respectively.
 This section is devoted to treat the remaining cases.

 We start by discussing type (3a').
-Our first result confirms, that they do not lift over $\overline{\K}$ under standard genericity conditions on $\sextic$.
+Our first result confirms that they do not lift over $\overline{\K}$ under our standard genericity restrictions on $\sextic$.

 \begin{lemma} Assume that $\Lambda$ has a tropical tangency of type (3a').
-If $V(\sextic)$ is generic relative to $\Gamma$, then $\Lambda$ does not lift to a tritangent curve to $V(\sextic)$ defined over $\overline{\K}$. \end{lemma}
+If $\sextic$ is generic relative to $\Gamma$, then $\Lambda$ does not lift to a tritangent curve to $V(\sextic)$ defined over $\overline{\K}$. \end{lemma}

-\begin{proof} Up to symmetry, we may assume the type (3a') tangency occurs along a negative horizontal leg of $\Gamma$, which we label as $e$.
-The stable intersection corresponding to this tangency consists of two simple points: the vertex $v$ of $\Lambda$ and the rightmost vertex $w$ of $e$.
-Thus, the corresponding tangency point $P$ is the midpoint of $v$ and $w$, so it lies on the positive horizontal leg of $\Lambda$.
-The local equations determine a unique value for $\bar{n}/\bar{d}$: it is a rational function of the initial forms of the coefficients of $\sextic$ corresponding to the dual edge $e^{\vee}$ in the Newton subdivision of $\Gamma$.
+\begin{proof} Up to symmetry, we may assume that the type (3a') tangency occurs along a negative horizontal leg of $\Gamma$, which we label as $e$.
+The corresponding stable intersection consists of two simple points: the vertex $v$ of $\Lambda$ and the rightmost vertex $w$ of $e$.
+Thus, the corresponding tangency point $P$ is the midpoint between $v$ and $w$, so it lies on the positive horizontal leg of $\Lambda$.
+The local equations at $P$ yield a unique value for $\bar{n}/\bar{d}$: it is a rational function of the initial forms of the coefficients of $\sextic$ corresponding to the dual edge $e^{\vee}$ in the Newton subdivision of $\sextic$.